basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-SSL.md

 ### Self-Signed Certificates

-You can generate your own CA and keys by using this guide: http://www.debian-administration.org/articles/618
+You can generate your own CA and keys by using [this guide](http://www.debian-administration.org/articles/618).

-Make sure you remove the password protection from the keys you generate.
+Make sure that you remove the password protection from the keys you generate.